faithvoid/MIDIGrabber/README.md

 ## How to Build:
 ### Linux:
 - Install RTMidi dependencies (librtmidi-dev on Ubuntu, rtmidi on Arch Linux, etc.)
+- Clone this repository
-- Go into the folder containing "midiscanner.cpp" and run this command in terminal, without quotes: "g++ -std=c++11 midiscanner.cpp -o midiscanner -lrtmidi"
+- Open the repository folder in your Terminal and run "make"

 ### macOS:
+- Install Homebrew
+- Install RTMidi dependencies (brew install rtmidi)
-- TBA
+- Clone this repository
+- Open the repository folder in your Terminal and run "make"

 ### Windows:
 - TBA